 Our goal is a completely CO2-neutral production – and thus the ecologically perfect packaging.
 There is still a long way to go.
 But we’re getting there.
 In doing so, we are not afraid to experiment.

 member of the Bundesdeutscher Arbeitskreis für Umweltbewusstes Management e.V.
 (B.A.U.M.) since 1992.
 We are deeply convinced that climate protection and economic success can benefit each other for the good of all.
 We are also pleased to receive good marks for our sustainability management!
-In our first assessment by the world’s largest sustainability rating portal EcoVadis, we received a “Silver” award in 2021.
-Our company is among the top 10 percent of more than 75,000 companies evaluated worldwide.
+In our first assessment by the world’s largest sustainability rating portal EcoVadis, we received a “Gold” award in 2022.
+Our company is among the top 5 percent of more than 100,000 companies evaluated worldwide.